GPU acceleration of plane-wave density functional theory calculations in Abinit: Performance

 \subsection{Results on multiple GPU nodes}

-Using \textit{converged-SCF} test case, we compare GPU-accelerated performance and energy consumption between $n$ CPU-only nodes and $n$ CPU+GPU nodes --- a true ``node-to-node'' comparison --- for $n$ ranging from 1 to 4.
-Each CPU-only node is directly benchmarked against one hybrid CPU+GPU node in terms of execution time and energy consumption.
+Using \textit{converged-SCF} test case, we compare GPU-accelerated performance and energy consumption between \texttt{n} CPU-only nodes and \texttt{n} CPU-GPU nodes---a true ``node-to-node'' comparison---for \texttt{n} ranging from 1 to 8.
+Each CPU-only node is directly benchmarked against one hybrid CPU-GPU node in terms of execution time and energy consumption.

 Figure~\ref{fig:prel} illustrates GPU speedup for \chebyshevfiltering. \nvidia GPUs consistently deliver higher speedup factors than \amd GPUs.
 The Rayleigh-Ritz step dominates execution time and exhibits lower acceleration than the filtering step, which becomes negligible with GPU acceleration.
 The Rayleigh-Ritz step proves particularly poorly suited to \amd GPUs.
 Closer inspection of per-step timings reveals that the Rayleigh-Ritz portion increases with node count.
-Overall, filtering benefits substantially from acceleration, while Rayleigh-Ritz improves more modestly, particularly on \amd architecture, where the \rocm library exhibits poor performance.
+Overall, filtering benefits substantially from acceleration, while Rayleigh-Ritz improves more modestly, particularly on \amd architecture.
+This is related to the performance of the \hegvd routine called during the Rayleigh-Ritz step.
+We respectively used \cusolver v12.3 on \nvidia GPUs and \rocsolver v5.7.1 on \amd GPUs.
+Since our performance measurements were conducted, the \rocm implementation of \hegvd has reportedly been improved in subsequent versions \cite{rocsolver_rocm642}.
 On \nvidia speedup is excellent: 2 GPU nodes outperform 8 CPU nodes, enabling substantial resource savings.

 Figure~\ref{fig:prel} also reveals insights into strong scaling.
 GPU scaling efficiency lags behind CPU performance as node count grows, consistent with \textit{Amdahl’s law}.
 Notably, the Rayleigh-Ritz step shows no acceleration with additional GPU nodes.
 In practice, thanks to this limited scalability, fewer GPUs are needed compared to CPU-only scaling.